dij0s/PETAL/thesis/bachelor_thesis.typ

 Human-driven activities are the principal cause of climate change and global warming #ref(<EvidenceNASAScience2022>).

 Scientists have monitored this matter and proposed various frameworks to address and mitigate these problems.
 In Switzerland, these different frameworks are implemented in the legislation and guidelines (at federal and canton levels) to steer the country towards a more sustainable future.
-Municipalities may introduce in their regulations energy requirements that are more constraining than those set by the cantonal law as per article 12, al. 5 #ref(<RS7301Loia>).
+Municipalities may introduce in their regulations sustainability requirements that are more constraining than those set by the cantonal law #ref(<RS7301Loia>, supplement: [article 12, al. 5]).

 == Context